 Low mowing frequency and soft on feet

-Berea Grass is an indigenous evergreen creeping perennial grass that grows easily all year round.
+Berea / LM Grass is an indigenous evergreen creeping perennial grass that grows easily all year round.
 It has a shallow root system that reduces the need for mowing, while its bright shiny leaves create a vibrant lawn that is soft under feet.

 Reasons to love Berea

 Berea grass is native to the Kwazulu Natal region and is happiest near the coast.
 It is naturally found in sandy regions, the veld, as well as shady parts of the savanna.
 Berea prefers rich, loamy soils, but it can be grown in sandier soils, providing it receives enough water.

 Berea dislikes high traffic and high frost.
 This makes it more ideal for homes and parks than for sports fields or playgrounds.

 Berea can tolerate up to 60% shade coverage, making it an excellent choice for gardens without lots of sun.